-- When a catalog zone was removed from the configuration, in some cases a dangling pointer could cause the named process to crash.
+- named could crash due to an assertion failure when an HTTP connection to the statistics channel was closed prematurely (due to a connection error, shutdown, etc.).
 This has been fixed.
+[GL #3693] - When a catalog zone was removed from the configuration, in some cases a dangling pointer could cause the named process to crash.
+This has been fixed.
 [GL #3683] - When a zone was deleted from a server, a key management object related to that zone was inadvertently kept in memory and only released upon shutdown.
 This could lead to constantly increasing memory use on servers with a high rate of changes affecting the set of zones being served.
 This has been fixed.
-[GL #3727] - In certain cases, named waited for the resolution of outstanding recursive queries to finish before shutting down.
+[GL #3727] - TLS configuration for primary servers was not applied for zones that were members of a catalog zone.
+This has been fixed.
+[GL #3638] - In certain cases, named waited for the resolution of outstanding recursive queries to finish before shutting down.
 This was unintended and has been fixed.
-[GL #3183] - The zone <name>/<class>: final reference detached log message was moved from the INFO log level to the DEBUG(1) log level to prevent the named-checkzone tool from superfluously logging this message in non-debug mode.
+[GL #3183] - host and nslookup command-line options setting the custom TCP/UDP port to use were ignored for ANY queries (which are sent over TCP).
+This has been fixed.
+[GL #3721] - The zone <name>/<class>: final reference detached log message was moved from the INFO log level to the DEBUG(1) log level to prevent the named-checkzone tool from superfluously logging this message in non-debug mode.
 [GL #3707]